 Expectations: Society can sometimes pressure people to act a certain way.
 For example, men with depression might suppress their feelings because others expect them to be “tough.”
 People can also have unrealistic expectations of themselves; perfectionism causes them to disguise their symptoms because they want to appear perfect.

 Guilt: Someone with smiling depression might have a great job, family, and friends, so they believe they have no reason to be depressed.
 This makes them feel guilty and ashamed of being depressed when they have a “good life,” so they keep it a secret instead.

-Many of the classic symptoms of depression can also affect those with smiling depression; it’s just that they can hide them well in public.
+Many of the classic symptoms of depression can also affect those with smiling depression; it’s just that they are experienced internally and not expressed in any visible way.
 These symptoms can include: